raphaelleveque/raphaelleveque/README.md

 ## Non-Technical skills, but still very important
 - I know three languages very well: Portuguese 🇧🇷 , French 🇫🇷  and English 🇺🇸 .
 I also know a little bit of Spanish 🇪🇸

-<br><br>
-Note: most of my repositories are private due to my university's policies, but I will create more public repositories as soon as possible